0ql/Coffeetyper-Svelte/README.md

 ### What is Donkeytype?

-Donkeytype is a [Monkeytype](https://monkeytype.com) clone that was originally a personal project of mine to test out [Vite](https://vitejs.dev) and [Windicss](https://windicss.org) and now turned into a half decent typing test.
+Donkeytype is a [Monkeytype](https://monkeytype.com) clone that was originally a personal project of mine to test out [Vite](https://vitejs.dev) and [Windicss](https://windicss.org) and now turned into a decent typing test.

 ### Features